 Artwork management, like any other business process comes with its own peculiar challenges.
 Tedious manual processes involving spreadsheets, lack of centralized database and a poor workflow all can lead to insurmountable delays.
 The result is usually slower time to market, errors that may or may not be identified and unsatisfactory results.

 While artwork management challenges such as these are all too common, they can easily be mitigated with the help of automated artwork processes.
 Automation is important as it’s all too common for team members to get lost in a sea of information and miss out on deadlines or send over the wrong files.
-Tools such as Loftware’s Artwork Management Solutions can help streamline workflows between different teams that track, proof and finalize a project while keeping everyone on the same page.
+Tools such as Loftware’s Enterprise Artwork Management software can help streamline workflows between different teams that track, proof and finalize a project while keeping everyone on the same page.

 The following checklist can help you get past some of the more pressing challenges of packaging art and create right-first-time-artwork quickly.
 Let’s get started…

 - What product is the artwork required for?

 - Type of packaging the artwork will go on…

 - Bag only

 - Carton only